hongkhanh/gridify/README.md

-gridify
+# gridify
 =======

-Creating a Pinterest like grid using JQuery, pure javascript or YUI
+A lightweight script for creating a Pinterest like grid using JQuery, pure javascript or YUI with image loaded

 # Usage